 came another voice from beside them.

-It was a boy with an utterly forgettable face, an acquaintance of Yue’s who lived not too far from her, one of those faces you never bothered to speak to on the bus.
-His eyes moved up and down Yue’s figure lasciviously, but when he gawked at Gwen, she gave him shade so cold that he choked on his words.
+It was a boy with an utterly forgettable face, an acquaintance of Yue’s from the same primary school, one of those faces you never bothered to speak to on the bus.
+His eyes moved between the girls lasciviously.
+When he gawked at Gwen, her gaze made him choke on his next words.

 “Piss off you loser.”
 Debora scowled cattily.